Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Planetary atmospheres, geological activity, and stellar winds

 Due to the highly collisional nature of planetary lower atmospheres, escape is generally limited to three regions of the upper atmosphere: the thermosphere, the exosphere, and the ionosphere.
 The altitude and composition of these regions are summarized for each planet in Table\,\ref{tab:brain3} [\ldots]''

 \figindex{../brain/art/Figure04.eps}

-[H-IV:7.6] ``A number of mechanisms are capable of giving atmospheric particles sufficient energy to escape from a planet [(see Fig.\ref{fig:brain4}.]
+\ors[IV:7.6] ``A number of \indexit{atmosphere!escape!mechanisms}mechanisms are capable of giving atmospheric particles sufficient energy to escape from a planet [(see Fig.\ref{fig:brain4}.]
 Neutral particles can escape an atmosphere in one of three ways: {\em (1) Jeans escape, (2) photochemical escape,} and {\em (3) atmospheric sputtering}.
 [Ion loss processes can be grouped into three additional] categories: {\em (4) ion outflow, (5) ion pickup,} and {\em (6) bulk plasma escape}.]

 {\em (1) Jeans (or thermal) escape} occurs because some fraction of neutral particles near the exobase will have sufficient energy to escape simply because the particles have a thermal distribution.
 Neutral temperatures near the exobase of all three planets are sufficiently low ($\sim$250--1000\,K) that only species with small mass (H, D, and He) can escape via this mechanism in significant quantity.
 The process should be more efficient for Mars (due to its low gravity) and for Earth (due to its higher exobase temperature) than for Venus.